May 2025 - NVT HARVEST REPORT

 Table 0: Lentil disease guide for Western Australia.

-VarietyBotrytis Grey Mould resistanceAscochyta Blight (Hurricane Virulent) ResistanceAscochyta Blight (Nipper Virulent) ResistancePratylenchus Neglectus resistancePratylenchus Thornei resistance
+VarietyAscochyta Blight (Nipper Virulent) ResistanceBotrytis Grey Mould resistanceAscochyta Blight (Hurricane Virulent) ResistancePratylenchus Neglectus resistancePratylenchus Thornei resistance

 Learn more via the NVT Disease Ratings.